 To help cut down on both food waste and costs it’s important to try and keep your groceries fresh as long as possible.
 Fortunately there are a number of simple, tried and true tricks for keeping food fresh longer, from your bananas to your flour.

 Put paper towels with your vegetables

 Place a few paper towels in the crisper of your refrigerator to absorb the moisture vegetables create as they chill.
 The paper will soak up the extra condensation that causes vegetables to wilt.

 The idea is that wrapping the stems helps limit the amount of ethylene gas the bananas emit which speeds up the ripening process.

 Protect your herbs

-We’ve already mentioned that soft herbs, including parsley or basil, stay fresh longer when kept on the counter in a glass with about an inch of water (read that post here).
+We’ve already mentioned that soft herbs, including parsley or basil, stay fresh longer when kept on the counter in a glass with about an inch of water (read that post about food storage containers).
 However for non-leafy herbs, such as sage, rosemary and thyme, it’s best to wrap them in a moistened paper towel then keep them in a shopping bag in the refrigerator.

 Make herbed olive oil